arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 import java.util.Scanner;
 ```

+Here, the `Scanner` is a class from the `util` subpackage of the `java` package.

-Note that the class name `Scanner` is in `PascalCase`.
-This is a standard among almost all Java programmers.
+Note that the class name `Scanner` is in `PascalCase` while the package and subpackage names `java` and `util` are in `camelCase`.
+This is a standard across most Java packages.

 ## The `Scanner` Class

 We used the `Scanner` class briefly in the previous lab, so you might be familiar with it already.
 It can be used to parse primitive data from an input source.
 The input source might be a text file, a `String`, or an `InputStream`.
-For now, we don't need to know what an `InputStream` is, we just need to now that there is one called `System.in` which corresponds to input typed in the console, so if we use that `InputStream` as a source, the `Scanner` can be used to get input from the console and parse it.
+For now, we don't need to know what an `InputStream` is, we just need to know that there is one called `System.in` which corresponds to input typed in the console, so if we use that `InputStream` as a source, the `Scanner` can be used to get input from the console and parse it.

 In order to use a `Scanner`, we must **construct** it.
-The `Scanner` class is a blueprint, which can be used to construct `Scanner` objects associated with specific input sources.
+The `Scanner` class is essentially a blueprint, which can be used to construct `Scanner` objects associated with specific input sources.
 The constructed `Scanner` object is said to be an **instance** of the `Scanner` class.

 Object construction is done with a method called a **constructor**, which provides instructions detailing how to set up the object.
 A class's constructor is run with the `new` keyword, followed by the name of the class, and the parenthesis containing any **arguments** (i.e. inputs) for the constructor.
 The resulting object is usually then stored in a variable, so the constructor call is usually the right side of an assignment statement.
 For example, the statement below constructs a new `Scanner` object called `keyboard`: